 Here’s where to see the most spectacular autumn leaves in Tokyo.

 The last – but arguably the most amazing – flower extravaganza of the year is the chrysanthemum competitions that happen every November.
 Shrines vie with each other for the most perfectly trained specimens, some even bonsai-ed into samurai made of living flowers.

 Here’s where to see the most jaw-dropping chrysanthemum displays in Tokyo.

-Japanese maples continue to be spectacularly red during November, but at the end of the month they’re joined by towering gold gingko trees.
+Japanese maples continue to be spectacularly red during November, but at the end of the month they’re joined by towering gold ginkgo trees.

-Here’s where to see the best gingko promenades and tunnels in Tokyo.
+Here’s where to see the best ginkgo promenades and tunnels in Tokyo.